5ten/dreamcatchers/src/content/pages/success-stories.md

 - “Best thing that has happened to me in a long time!” _Lynne_

 - “It has been inspiring, and eye opening to receive such encouragement.
 I now believe I can do anything when I put my mind to it.
 Thank you!” _Paul_

+- "Thanks for all you have done to help me.
+Thank you most of all for believing in me, you have been such a positive person in my life and for that I say thank you so much." _Millie_

+- “My employment specialist pushed and encouraged me to get out there to meet with potential employers and community agencies that can help me to get a job.” _Anthony_

+- “Thanks again… I couldn't have done it without you!” _Michelle_

+- “Dreamcatchers is very supportive and encouraging, and I don’t think I would have been able to make myself do what I have done without them.” _Vicki_